Moog synthesizer: Rock and pop

 An early use of the Moog synthesizer in rock music came with the 1967 song by the Doors "Strange Days".
 In the same year, the Monkees used a Moog on their album Pisces, Aquarius, Capricorn & Jones Ltd. In 1969, George Harrison released an album of Moog recordings, Electronic Sound, and the Beatles used the Moog on several tracks on their album Abbey Road.
 Other rock bands who adopted the Moog include the Grateful Dead and the Rolling Stones.
 It was also adopted by jazz musicians including Herbie Hancock, Jan Hammer and Sun Ra.

 In the 1970s, at the height of its popularity, the Moog was used by progressive rock bands such as Yes, Tangerine Dream, and Emerson, Lake & Palmer.
 Keith Emerson was the first major rock musician to perform live with the Moog, and it became a trademark of his performances.
 According to Analog Days, the likes of Emerson "did for the keyboard what Jimi Hendrix did for the guitar".

 Almost every element of Donna Summer's 1977 influential song "I Feel Love" was created with a Moog synthesizer, with the producers aiming to create a futuristic mood.
 Robert Moog was critical, saying the sequenced bassline had a "certain sterility" and that Summer sounded like she was "fighting the sequencer".
 In later decades, hip hop groups such as the Beastie Boys and rock bands including They Might Be Giants and Wilco "revived an interest in the early Moog synthesizer timbres".

 Industry

 The Guardian wrote that the Moog synthesizer, with its dramatically new sounds, arrived at a time in American history when, in the wake of the Vietnam War, "nearly everything about the old order was up for revision".
 Session musicians felt synthesizers, with their ability to imitate instruments such as strings and horns, threatened their jobs.
 For a period, the Moog was banned from use in commercial work in the US, a restriction negotiated by the American Federation of Musicians (AFM).
-Robert Moog felt that the AFM had not realized that the synthesizer was an instrument to be learnt and mastered like any other, and instead imagined that "all the sounds that musicians could make somehow existed in the Moog — all you had to do was push a button that said 'Jascha Heifetz' and out would come the most fantastic violin player".
+Robert Moog felt that the AFM had not realized that the synthesizer was an instrument to be learnt and mastered like any other, and instead imagined that "all the sounds that musicians could make somehow existed in the Moog – all you had to do was push a button that said 'Jascha Heifetz' and out would come the most fantastic violin player".

-Models

-Originally produced from 1973 to 1981, Moog reissued the System 55 in 2015 in a limited run of 55 units.

-Although customers could choose any combination of modules, Moog sold several standard systems.